ackma3141/gitpractice/README.md

 git add command updates the index using the current content found in the working tree, to prepare the content staged for the next commit. git commit records changes to the repository. git push updates remote refs along with associated objects (https://git-scm.com/docs).

-## Deployment

-Once you are finished with coding, you can simply push your code to remote Github repository.

 ## Built With

 * [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used